Womb Doll of Kazakh Love

 This doll is my Goddess of Kazakh Love and my heart's intention to attract my other half and to return back to my roots in Almaty, Kazakhstan.
 She carries within her herbs that I collected from the Alatau Mountains, Shymbulak in Almaty, Kazakhstan when I visited my family there last year.

 Last year my dad and son came with me as well.
 My son was 9, turning 10, the same age that I was before I left my country of origin, Kazakhstan, to live in Germany.
-As for my dad, this was his first time returning back to his homeland since he left for Germany 32 years ago.
+As for my dad, this was his first time returning back to his homeland, leaving for Germany 32 years ago.
 My father is of German background but was born in Siberia in 1950, right after WWII.
 He lived there for the first 15 years of his life before moving to Kazakhstan.
 So for him, returning and making peace with the countries that had kept him and his family like prisoners, has brought about a great deal of healing on so many different levels.
 I will never forget how he stood there in his family home, where he met my now deceased mother and spoke with a neighbor that he hadn't seen in 32 years.
 It was a special reweaving and healing of so many ancestral threads.

 Although my mother died 14 years ago, all of her family still live in Almaty, Kazakhstan.
 I often receive the message from her that she died from cancer because she left her roots behind and was never able to experience that kind of reweaving healing work.
 I am wealthy in my ancestral roots and no longer feel uprooted and overwhelmed.
 As a destiny weaver, I bring together many ancestral threads from my different ancestral roots and weave them into the new emergent tapestry of humanity, a vision which I write about in my book, The Wyrding Way:the mysterious art of weaving your own destiny.